 Also known as a stovetop, the Moka pot is a method of brewing coffee made up of two chambers.
 You place the pot on top of your stove, and water in the lower chamber heats up and creates steam.
 The pressure from the steam builds and pushes water up through coffee grounds and into the top chamber.

 It’s a very different way to brew coffee when compared to methods such as the Hario V60 or the Chemex, and it creates a very strong, rich coffee that is a pretty good alternative to an espresso if you don’t have an espresso machine at home.
 One of the reasons for creating a rich flavour is that the grind type if slightly courser than espresso which results in more body as the water is pressed through the fine grounds of coffee.
 It’s perfect for those wanting filter coffee which packs a punch.

-Moka Pot Espresso – Why Do Home Coffee Drinkers Love It?
+Why Do Home Coffee Drinkers Love The Moka Pot?

-- Ease of use – the Moka pot is also easy to use.
+The Moka is also easy to use.
 You just need to keep an eye (and an ear) out as it is brewing.
 It’s also quick (you can make a great cup of coffee in less than 5 minutes), and easy to clean.